masikol/barapost/README.md

 `./fastQA5-sorter.py reads.fastq.gz another_sequences.fasta -o outdir -r prober_outdir/`

   4. Process all FASTQ, FASTA and FAST5 files in directory named `dir_with_seqs`.
 Sort by species.
      All these files have been already processed by "barapost.py".
+Perform "FAST5 untwisting".
      Results of "barapost.py" work are in directory `prober_outdir`:

-`./fastQA5-sorter.py -d dir_with_seqs -o outdir -r prober_outdir/ -s species`
+`./fastQA5-sorter.py -d dir_with_seqs -o outdir -r prober_outdir/ -s species -u`

 ## FAST5 sorting